gmlwns2000/streaming-llm-triton/README.md

 ## Implementation

-This implementation using Sparse COO format, to store attention scores of streaming LLM scheme.
+This implementation uses the Sparse COO format to store attention scores of the streaming LLM scheme.

-Also RoPE is inlined inside of GPU kernel, so you do not need to handle rope your self!.
+Also, RoPE is inlined inside of the GPU kernel, so you do not need to handle the rope yourself!

+## This code is not fully optimized yet

+- Utilize TensorCore
+- L2 Cache Optimization
+- and more